Lego Spybotics

-Spybotics is a Mindstorms robotics sub-series by Lego.
+Lego Spybotics (stylized as LEGO Spybotics) is a discontinued Mindstorms robotics sub-series by Lego.
 There are four different sets, each of which includes a Spybot, a controller, a cable, and a software disc.
 The Spybots are color-coded, and each one has a different set of equipment attached.
 The software disc allows the user to program the robots and set up simulated missions for them.

 Sets

 Each of the four sets includes a color-coded Spybot control module, a software disc, a serial cable with an infrared (IR) transceiver at the end, a color-coded IR remote control for the Spybot, and parts to build the body of the Spybot.
 Each control module contains 2 motors, an IR transceiver, a power button, and various sensors.

 Software

 Each Spybotics set includes a CD-ROM software disc which allows you to program the spybots.

 Programming

 Spybots are programmed primarily through the mission system, but they can be programmed in a similar manner to the RCX.
 Most RCX-compatible programming languages can be used.
 Programs are uploaded to the control module using a special serial-to-IR cable included with the set.